yitsushi/go-commander/README.md

 ### Usage

-Every single command has to implement `CommandInterface`.
+Every single command has to implement `CommandHandler`.
 Check [this project](https://github.com/Yitsushi/totp-cli) for examples.

 ```